CharlieDinh/pFedMe/README.md

 This repository not only implements pFedMe but also FedAvg, Per-FedAvg, and APFL algorithms.

-# Software requirement
+# Software requirement:
-numpy
+- numpy

-scipy
+- scipy

-pytorch
+- pytorch

-Pillow
+- Pillow

-matplotlib
+- matplotlib

 # Dataset: We use 2 datasets: MNIST and Synthetic
 - To generate non-idd MNIST Data: